 Meeting my ex-wife looked like a blessing.
 She came into my life as a provision for strength to move away from unhealthy associations.
 I thought I had found in her my best friend, companion, and lover for life.

 What was initially good was only an illusion.
 I had diminished myself and my dreams to settle for someone who was incompatible with me, and who had an unmatched direction in life.
 We did not love each other enough to accept each other as we were.
 We both had the intention to dominate and to make the other change for our own good.
-I wanted her to lose weight and overcome her obesity, and she wanted me to do well enough so we could have children.
+I wanted her to weigh less than me, and she wanted me to do well enough financially so we could have biological children.

 This relationship was parallel to the fable of Sai Wong gaining a horse.
 While others congratulated him, he only said that gaining a free horse may not be a blessing.

 One year after our wedding, our union started to disintegrate.
 When the inevitable happened and my ex-wife left four years ago, I was devastated.
 I held on to the illusion that I had lost my best friend, my lover, and my companion.
 I tortured myself with that distorted identity of her when in fact, she was never my best friend, nor the woman of my dreams.

 I used that self-deception to dive deep into depression and self pity for a long time.
 It seemed like the worst thing that could possibly happen.
 I felt unloved, unwanted, and worthless.
 I felt like a broken soul.
 My soul was crushed like the broken leg of Sai Wong’s son.
 He was crippled from the fall, but his disability saved him from being drafted into the army and in turn saved his life.